eryksiejka47/K-Spice-API-Yggdrasil/01. Setup/README.md

 ```

-If you have multiple Python versions installed on your device or encounter issues during package installation, check out [this section](https://github.com/eryksiejka47/K-Spice-API-Yggdrasil/blob/main/01.%20Setup/README.md#package-installation-issues).
+> If you have multiple Python versions installed on your device or encounter issues during package installation, it can be helpful to check out [this section](https://github.com/eryksiejka47/K-Spice-API-Yggdrasil/blob/main/01.%20Setup/README.md#package-installation-issues).

 #### Then, install the packages: